ClementPinard/direct-warper/README.md

 # Direct Warp module

 this is a custom C++/Cuda implementation of Direct Warp module, a simple graphic pipeline for direct image warping, designed so that occluded area are invalid.
-Be careful, this operation is not spatially diffrentiable !
+Be careful, this operation is not spatially differentiable !

 This [tutorial](http://pytorch.org/tutorials/advanced/cpp_extension.html) was used as a basis for implementation